cOpEtriNe/LuckyBlocksGUI/README.md

  Script is V1.4, New Things:

 * Added walkbot
+* Updated the watermark to display the build date
 * Redesigned the UI
 * Added Tabs
 * Added a Keybind (Insert to toggle)